 Indigenous peoples in Tunesia

 The Amazigh peoples are the indigenous peoples of Tunesia.
-Although Tunesia has adopted the UN Declaration on the Rights of Indigenous Peoples, the Tunesian government does not recognise the existence of the country’s Amazigh population, and there is no legislative text, nor any public institution dedicated to promoting the cultural, economic and social rights of the country’s Amazigh population.
+Although Tunesia has voted in favour and adopted the UN Declaration on the Rights of Indigenous Peoples, the text remains unknown to the vast majority of citizens and legal professionals, and is not applied in the domestic courts.
+Moreover, the Tunesian government does not recognise the existence of the country’s Amazigh population, and there is no legislative text, nor any public institution dedicated to promoting the cultural, economic and social rights of the country’s Amazigh population.

 Amazigh are the indigenous peoples of Tunesia

 As elsewhere in North Africa, the Amazighs form Tunesia’s indigenous population.
-There are no official statistics regarding their number in the country, but Amazigh associations estimate that there are around 1 million speakers of Tamazight, the Amazigh language, which is around 10 per cent of the total population.
+There are no official statistics regarding their number in the country, but Amazigh associations estimate that there are around 1 million speakers of Tamazight, the Amazigh language, which is around 10% of the total population.

 The indigenous Amazigh population can be distinguished not only by their Tamazight language, but also by their cultural traits, such as traditional dress, music, cooking, and Ibadite religion practised by the Amazighs of Djerba.